Conquista-Code/SystemSelection/README.md

 # System Selection

 The System Selection phase involves identifying and choosing the systems, platforms, or tools that will be implemented for the project.
-This README provides an overview of the selected systems, platforms, or tools and their relevance to the project requirements
+This markdown provides an overview of the selected systems, platforms, or tools and their relevance to the project requirements

 <details>